takeokunn/emacs-lsp-scheme/README.md

 ## Usage

-This LSP client tries to implement an workflow similar to other Lisp-related Emacs modes.
-For instance, it relies on the interaction between the user and the REPL to load information needed.
-The interaction is currently based on Emacs built-in Scheme `inferior-mode`.
-So, for instance, in order to load the current buffer you can just issue `C-c C-l`.
-Since the REPL is connected to the LSP server, this will allow it to fetch symbols defined in the buffer, as well as libraries imported by it.
+Starting with version 0.1.0, this LSP client works on the background and does not rely on interaction with the user to keep LSP-related information on sync.
+It also does not provide a custom REPL (as in the first version) anymore, you can use Emacs' built-in Scheme support instead (`run-scheme`).

+The LSP server works best if your code is packed inside a library definition (either R6RS, R7RS or implementation specific).
+Depending on the implementation, you can improve the experience by adding your library to a path where your implementation can find it (see note regarding Guile below).

 ## Implementation specific notes